nurpax/blog/posts/2019-08-09-c64-lines-size-optimization.md

         sta screenptr+1
 ```

 Sure this code could probably be more compact but what if we didn't need manipulate 16-bit addresses in the first place?
-Turns out we can do just that!
+Let's see how we can avoid it.

 ## Trick 1: Scrolling!

-Instead of plotting the line across the screen RAM, we can only ever draw on the last Y=24 screen row, and scroll the whole screen up by calling a "scroll up" ROM function with `JSR $E8EA`!
+Instead of plotting the line across the screen RAM, we draw only on the last Y=24 screen row, and scroll the whole screen up by calling a "scroll up" ROM function with `JSR $E8EA`!

-With this, the X-loop becomes something like below:
+The x-loop becomes:

 ```{.asm}
         lda #0